New York State Route 590: Construction

 On July 15, 2008, the town of Irondequoit let a $12.8 million contract for the Sea Breeze Drive project, a mark that was within the $14 million accumulated in funding by this time.
 Ground was officially broken on the project on July 28 as part of a ceremony attended by several Rochester-area dignitaries.
 Among those present were Jim Walsh and David Schantz, both of whom played large roles in making the project a reality.
 The corridor was subsequently reduced to two lanes as the southbound lanes of NY 590 were reconfigured to handle both directions of traffic while work ensued on permanently narrowing the northbound lanes to a single lane.
 Northbound traffic on NY 590 was realigned to use the new northbound lane on August 17, 2009.

 The first two of the roundabouts to reach operational status were those at Point Pleasant Road and Durand Boulevard.
 The Point Pleasant Road roundabout opened to traffic on September 8, 2009, by which time the Durand Boulevard roundabout was also ready for use.
 The Titus Avenue roundabout was completed in late 2009, while work on the Seneca Road junction was delayed until October 2009 due to the proximity of the intersection to the side of the hill overlooking Irondequoit Bay.
 Although the original plans for the project had already accounted for the issue, the plans had to be revised to comply with new federal standards regarding the use of steel pilings for supporting the hillside.
 Work on the roundabout finally began on October 12.
 The Seneca Road roundabout and the new alignment of Sea Breeze Drive north of Durand Boulevard were completed in the first half of 2010.

 The completion date for the project, dubbed "the largest public works project ever done in the town of Irondequoit" by then-Town Supervisor Mary Ellen Heyman, was pushed back several times.
 It was originally set for May 2010, but was subsequently pushed back to late August or early September.
 It was finally completed in October 2010 with the installation of a decorative ship mast structure at the Durand Boulevard roundabout.
 Following the project's completion, NY 590 was truncated to Titus Avenue and ownership and maintenance of Sea Breeze Drive was transferred to the town of Irondequoit.
 According to New York State Department of Transportation (NYSDOT) official Rick Papaj, the state turned Sea Breeze Drive over to the town because the portion of NY 590 north of Titus Avenue had low traffic volumes and was situated in a residential area.
 Papaj added, "[the portion of NY 590 north of Titus Avenue] didn't make sense (to us) anymore.
 590 effectively ends at Route 104."

 Exit list

+Exit numbers continue sequentially from those of Interstate 590.